 Q: In theory is it possible or not possible?

-If a chemist gives you of some vague theory about what chemical reactions might do and tells you to prove that this is wrong if you're not going to believe in it, but he cannot give you any evidence to show that is true, then you are certainly not going to accept that in chemistry.
-But then the evolutionist have got people to accept this in this area of the explanations of the origin of life.
+If a chemist gives you some vague theory about what chemical reactions might do and tells you to prove that this is wrong if you're not going to believe in it, but he cannot give you any evidence to show that is true, then you are certainly not going to accept that in chemistry.
+But then the evolutionists have gotten people to accept this in this area of the explanations of the origin of life.
 And they’re various other points to make here.
-There many examples things, by the way, that are hard to explain by evolution: like we give this little shrimp example here.
-There are thousand of examples like this, but I will just tell you what this one is.
-Well, that's the trouble, this thing tends to go on for some time . . .
+There many examples of things, by the way, that are hard to explain by evolution: like we give this little shrimp example here.
+There are thousands of examples like this, but I will just tell you what this one is.
+Well, that's the trouble, this thing tends to go on for some time...

 Well there are a lot of details and it's good to understand the basic arguments here because basically the evolutionary position is quite weak.
 But they can throw so many different things at you.
 Like they will throw at you the embryonic teeth of the Baleen whales.
 This is something we have illustrated here.
 Adult whales, or whales that are just swimming around and eating and so on, of this kind don't have teeth.
 They have some sort of strainer in their mouths.
 What they do is they swallow a huge volume of water with very large mouths which contains a lot of little swimming things.
 Then they squirt the water out from their sieves and the little creatures are caught in that and they swallow them and that's how they eat.
 It’s an interesting way to eat.
 But they don't have teeth.
 But the embryo partly develops teeth.
 Then they are reabsorbed in the body of the embryo, before the whale is born.
 So the evolutionist will say, “This is the proof of evolution.
 It shows that these whales came from ancestors that had teeth.
 And so that's proof of evolution.”
 So next time I will explain why that is not necessarily proof of evolution.